 - From the network map, by using the [Mute/Solo] control of a cell; - From the Selector (see below); - From the Control tab, for the current selection of devices or channels; - From the Quick Mute/Solo view.

-You can access the Quick Mute/Solo view from the map of the groups or the zones, by taping on .
-The following modal view appears:
+You can access the Quick Mute/Solo view from the map of the groups or the zones, by taping on \bigcirc .
+The following sheet appears: